sfarthin/nodejs-google-cloud-storage/README.md

+I created this NPM module so that I can create web apps that allow users to upload directly to Google Cloud Storage.
+Using <a href="https://developers.google.com/storage/docs/accesscontrol#Signed-URLs" target="_blank">Signed URLs</a> I am able to control access with Node.js and a private key.
+Because there is not a Node.js SDK for Google Cloud Storage, the cryptographic signatures were coded using Node.js's crypto module to Google's specification.
+This integration alleviates much of the maintenance required in storing and handing file uploads in web apps while at the same time not complicating the uploading process by acting as a middleman between the user and Google Cloud Storage.

-Allow uploads directly from the browser to Google Cloud Storage while controlling access with Nodejs and signed urls. **NOTE:** you need to create a google service account.
+ **NOTE:** you need to create a google service account.

 Simple example: [http://ancient-anchorage-2534.herokuapp.com/](http://ancient-anchorage-2534.herokuapp.com/).